 A French director who captured the swooning, sun-drenched romance of the 1960s with his Oscar-winning film 'A Man and a Woman'.

-Claude Lelouch didn't just make movies; he bottled a feeling.
+Claude Lelouch directed "A Man and a Woman" in 1966, a film about a widow and a widower falling in love that won the Palme d'Or and two Academy Awards.
 Born in Paris to an Algerian Jewish family, he picked up a camera as a teenager, shooting amateur films before diving into documentary work.
-His breakthrough was pure cinematic alchemy: 1966's 'A Man and a Woman,' a deceptively simple story of a widow and a widower falling in love.
-With its now-iconic theme music and a visual style that mixed color, black-and-white, and a restless camera, the film didn't just win awards—it defined a European cool.
-Lelouch became a sensation, one of the youngest directors ever nominated for the Best Director Oscar.
-For over six decades, he has maintained a frenetic pace, directing, writing, and often shooting his own films, crafting a sprawling, sentimental, and distinctly personal filmography that operates by its own rhythm, forever chasing the emotional truth he first captured on the roads of Deauville.
+The film's theme music and visual style—mixing color, black-and-white, and a restless camera—defined European cinema's cool aesthetic.
+Lelouch became one of the youngest directors ever nominated for the Best Director Oscar.
+For over six decades, he has maintained a frenetic pace, directing, writing, and often shooting his own films.
+His sprawling, sentimental, and distinctly personal filmography operates by its own rhythm, forever chasing the emotional truth he first captured on the roads of Deauville.

 1928–1945